lxc/incus-os/doc/reference/seed.md

-# Install Seed
+# Installation seed
 IncusOS depends on an "install seed" to automate the installation process.

-Most users should either use the web-based [IncusOS customizer](https://incusos-customizer.linuxcontainers.org/ui/) or the [flasher tool](flasher-tool.md) which provide a simple way to configure the install seed without requiring detailed understanding of the technical details below.
+That seed is normally automatically generated when [getting an image](../getting-started/download.md).

+For more advanced use, it's possible to provide your own seed data using the information below.

 ## Format and location
 The install seed is a simple tar archive consisting of one or more JSON or YAML